 Given below are the parameters on which Internal audit is carried out in any organisation.

 The duty of an internal auditor is to examine the revenue generation strategies adopted by the organisation.
 They assess whether fees structures are competitive within the market and aligned with the value of services provided.
 Reviewing contractual agreements with other healthcare providers, pharmaceutical companies, and research partners to ensure revenue generation from partnerships is maximised and contractual terms are upheld.
-In addition, audits explore the appropriate use of research grants and philanthropic donations by monitoring donor restrictions and reporting requirements.
+Audits examine the appropriate utilization of research grants and charitable gifts by monitoring the restrictions imposed by donors and the reporting requirements of the recipient.

 An internal auditor also verifies that: